 Amstein + Walthert has been approved as a training institution that supports competitive sports.
 This means we give you the opportunity to seriously advance your sporting career alongside your professional career.
 You will receive the best possible support from your vocational teacher, and we will also create an additional agreement tailored to your specific circumstances, in which the time off for competitive sports is regularly recorded.

 Would you like to join us?
 We have lots of exciting and attractive apprenticeships on offer.
 Have a look for yourself or simply contact us at any time.

 Trial apprenticeships give you an opportunity to gain an overview of a profession you would like to consider.
 We offer trial apprenticeships in all of the areas for which we offer full apprenticeship programmes.

 It would be helpful for anyone interested in trial apprenticeships in electrical design EFZ and building systems design EFZ to have good grades in mathematics, geometry and physics.
 Moreover, an appreciation of technical details and an aptitude for abstract representation are important.
 You should also enjoy technical drawing, by hand or on a computer.

 If you are interested in a trial apprenticeship at Amstein + Walthert, you will have to submit an application.
 Your written application serves primarily as a means of determining whether you have the necessary prerequisites for the profession.
 We also require a cover letter that outlines your motivation, a curriculum vitae, copies of your secondary school transcripts and, if available, your trial reports.
 Please send us your application documents by post or e-mail.

 Refrigeration system planner EFZ

-If you are interested in a technical career, we would be delighted if you were to submit your complete application, including the following documents, by post or e-mail to the relevant contact at the location of your choice.
+If you are interested in a technical career, we would be delighted to receive your complete application, including the following documents (please send by post or e-mail to the relevant contact at the site of your choice):

-- Cover letter with account of your motivation
+- Cover letter with a brief explanation of what motivates you

 - Curriculum vitae with photo